MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

 # Tutorial: Add a multistep form to your page

-Multistep forms are a powerful way to collect and update information in Microsoft Dataverse from a page and provide additional features as compared to regular forms:
+Multistep forms are a powerful way to collect inputs from users over multiple steps.
+The collected information is stored or updated in Microsoft Dataverse.
+Here are features available in multistep form as compared to regular forms:

 - Allows data collection or update process to be broken up over multiple steps.
-- Provides interactive conditions to direct a user down different paths of data updates.
+- Provides conditions that dynamically change the flow of the steps based on user inputs.
 - Session tracking allows a user to pick up where they left off when following a data update process.

 :::image type="content" source="media/tutorial-multistep-forms/multistep-form.gif" alt-text="Animation that shows the working multistep form in action.":::